jOaawd/jOaawd/README.md

 ### Hi there 👋
-My name is jacob and I code, heres one of my <a href="https://ether.fmode.repl.co/">website</a> 👽
+My name is Jaycuh and I code.

-<h2>Ether site will be paused, until I find out how to add apps</h2>
+<h2>Ether Site project has been closed, if you want the code its free, no need to credit.
+Code is in my res.</h2>